We are following developments closely, including local ordinances and guidance from health authorities.

 - All Tyler team members who are able to work from home are being strongly encouraged to do so, effective March 16, 2020.

-- Moving to a remote work environment will reduce the number of team members in our offices to those needed for essential on-site services and will create “social distancing” as directed by the Centers for Disease Control (CDC)
+- Moving to a remote work environment will reduce the number of team members in our offices to those needed for essential on-site services and will create “social distancing” as directed by the CDC.

 - Appropriate management oversight is in place to ensure continuity of business operations and client service by equipping employees with resources necessary to continue uninterrupted in a remote work environment.